Santiago del Estero: History

 After a series of exploratory expeditions from Chile starting in 1543, Santiago del Estero del Nuevo Maestrazgo was founded on July 25, 1553, by Francisco de Aguirre (although some historians consider its true foundation to be in 1550).
 Although it is the oldest city in Argentina, it preserves little of its former Spanish colonial architecture, except for several churches.

 In 1576, the governor of a province in northern Argentina commissioned the military to search for a huge mass of iron, which he had heard that Natives used for their weapons.
 They called the area "Heavenly Fields," translated into Spanish as Campo del Cielo.
 (This term now refers to a protected area situated on the boundary between the provinces of Chaco and Santiago del Estero, where a group of iron meteorites were found, estimated as having fallen in a Holocene impact event some 4,000–5,000 years ago.
-In 2015, Police arrested four alleged smugglers trying to steal more than a ton of protected meteorites.)
+In 2015, police arrested four alleged smugglers trying to steal more than a ton of protected meteorites.)

-The city was the capital of the Intendency of San Miguel de Tucumán during the Viceroyalty of the Río de la Plata, and first seat of its bishop; those were later moved to Salta and Córdoba respectively.
+The city was the capital of the intendency of San Miguel de Tucumán during the Viceroyalty of the Río de la Plata, and first seat of its bishop; those were later moved to Salta and Córdoba respectively.

 Santiago del Estero stands in the middle of an extensive but largely semi-arid agricultural region.
 Originally a dry forest area, the abundance of quebracho attracted timber industries of British capital during the 19th century, leading to extensive deforestation; the British-owned Central Argentine Railway reached the city in 1884.

-The province, in 1948, elected a young Peronist activist, Carlos Arturo Juárez, as its Governor.
+In 1948, the province elected a young Peronist activist, Carlos Arturo Juárez, as its Governor.
 Santiago del Estero's central political figure during the second half of the 20th century, he soon became indispensable to local politics (even out of power).
 A true Caudillo (strongman), his amiable demeanor belied a record of ruthlessness towards opposition figures.